Bubble growth in a confined heated polymer: the example of safety glass: When Water is Partly to Blame

 \section{When Water is \textit{Partly} to Blame}

 We prepared samples of RB41 at standard humidity conditions ($a=0.25$) and with a low quantity of initial interfacial bubbles ($A/A_o\sim0.4$).
 Under these conditions, the instantaneous oversaturation driver for water at 100°C is roughly $f_w\sim40$, meaning that, like its air counterpart, water-driven bubbles are thermodynamically favorable during the bake test.
-Nevertheless, visible bubbles should only form provided that the original nuclei are sufficiently large, i.e., there is a \textit{size effect}.
-We have estimated the critical size by performing a numerical sweep for nuclei sizes ranging between 10-100$\mu$m.
+Nevertheless, visible bubbles should only form provided that the original gaseous inclusion or nuclei are sufficiently large, i.e., there is a \textit{size effect}, which we discuss next.

+\citet{kloek2001effect} have shown that bulk elasticity can arrest bubble dissolution, with the final bubble size $R_f$ being a function of the initial bubble radius $R_0$.
+In particular, larger bubbles shrink less compared to smaller ones.
+Furthermore, provided the elastic shear modulus is sufficiently high, the bubble may remain stable at $R_0$ regardless of initial size, i.e., there is a complex interplay between rheology and $R_o$ which ultimately dictates the final radius of the bubble.
+Our case is somewhat the reverse: larger values of $R_0$ lead to an equally greater bubble size $R_f$ after bake testing.
+Our point of departure, however, is not whether bubbles reach a final equilibrium but whether they become observable at all post bake testing.
+Rheology aside, the final bubble size is also inherently affected by the bubble surface area $4\pi R^2$ which governs the mass transfer problem.
+Evidently, larger bubbles have an equally greater surface area through which gas can diffuse.

+We have estimated the critical size that leads to an observable bubble post bake testing by performing a numerical sweep for nuclei sizes ranging between $R_0=10-100\mu m$.
 For reference, the resolution of the human eye is around $100\mu$m (the thickness of a hair strand).
 We took an arbitrary bubble size of half a millimeter as the threshold for a visible bubble, and thus, bake test failure.

 \hyperref[fig7]{Figure~7}A shows the results of the bake test simulation.
 Very small nuclei, below $30\mu$m in size, cannot significantly expand during the bake test and stay below the lower limit of resolution of the human eye.
 A sample of LSG populated with such nuclei will thus surely always pass the test.
 Nuclei of intermediate sizes, of around $40-60\mu$m, can reach sizes between 0.3-0.5mm and will therefore, depending on the observer, result in possible test failure.
 Large nuclei ($>70\mu$m), however, grow to sizes between 0.5-0.7mm and will most definitely result in test failure regardless of the observer.

-As qualitative confirmation of these results, \hyperref[fig7]{figure~7}B presents a picture of one of our many samples of LSG that failed the bake test.
-The size of bubbles that grew therein agree with the order of magnitude of the simulation.
+As qualitative confirmation of the aforementioned results, \hyperref[fig7]{figure~7}B presents a picture of one of our many bubbling samples of LSG post bake testing.
+The final size of the bubbles that grew therein agree with the order of magnitude of the simulation, i.e., $\sim 1$mm.